PriyadharshiniN-Rezilyens/Rezilyens-Project/README.md

 # Rezilyens-Project - 1
+# Graph-Based Risk Assessment in Cybersecurity Using Community Detection Techniques

 ### How to Run
    1. Clone the repo and place the 4 CSV files into the "/dataset" folder.